SpencerBateman/database-final/README.md

 To get the database running type `sudo mongod`

+In the project directory run `mongorestore --db daterbase /dump` from your terminal

 To get the application's dependencies installed run `npm install`

 Once the install is successful run `npm start` to start the front end server at localhost:4200